For Parents & Families

 We’re glad you’re here!
 As parents ourselves, we’re dedicated to fostering environments that support both our children’s and our own health, free from harmful diet and body standards.

 Find peace with your body and food—for you and your kids.
-This coming soon online course helps parents break the cycle of dieting and self-criticism.
+This 8-week online course helps parents break the cycle of dieting and self-criticism.
 Gain practical tools and fresh to improve your relationship with your body and food while supporting your kids.

 Sign up for What to Say’s monthly email for guidance on supporting young people’s health and well-being around food and body issues.